cihantuncer/HyperPoint/README.md

 - `PS> \Path\To\hyperpoint.ps1 -VM "my vm"`
 Removes assigned GPUs, **creates checkpoint** and reassigns GPUs.
-*Notice: The GPU's Instance ID is required when reassigning it to a VM.
-If you have assigned a GPU using the `Add-VMGpuPartitionAdapter` command without specifying the instance ID, it won't have an instance ID and cannot be reassigned automatically.
+*Notice: If you have assigned a GPU using the `Add-VMGpuPartitionAdapter` command without specifying the instance ID before (Most common practice), it won't have an instance ID and cannot be reassigned.
 Simply use HyperPoint to add GPU adapters.
-HyperPoint guarantees instance ID for every assigned GPU.*
+HyperPoint assigns every GPU with instance ID.*

 - `PS> \Path\To\hyperpoint.ps1 -VM "my vm" -GPU "Nvidia GeForce RTX 4060"` Removes assigned GPUs, **creates checkpoint**, assigns all GPUs named 'NVIDIA GeForce RTX 4060' instead of the previous assigned GPUs.